 1911 Elsie Janis stars as the enviable princess who is too thin.
 This musical aptly titled The Slim Princess has a book and lyrics by Henry Blossom, music by Leslie Stuart, and additional uncredited music by Victor Herbert.

 1922 Someone's getting away with Lawful Larceny at the Republic Theatre in New York.
 Margaret Lawrence stars in this Samuel Shipman play about a wife whose husband is seduced by another woman and pays for it by being robbed in a gambling saloon.
-This comedy will run beyond the season, to the bewilderment of the critics.
+This comedy runs beyond the season, to the bewilderment of the critics.

 1951 Robert E. Sherwood revises the late Philip Barry's last play Second Threshold.
 Clive Brook plays a retired senator who threatens suicide if his daughter marries a man twice her age.
 Margaret Phillips plays the daughter.
-This comedy runs for 126 performances at the Morosco Theatre in New York.
+This comedy runs 126 performances at the Morosco Theatre in New York.

-1972 Fun City, a sarcastic-titled revue poking fun at New York in some of its darkest days, opens a 9-performance run at the Morosco Theatre with a cast that includes Joan Rivers, Rose Marie, Paul Ford, Pierre Epstein and Louis Zorich.
+1972 Fun City, a sarcastic-titled revue poking fun at New York in some of its darkest days, opens a 9-performance run at the Morosco Theatre with a cast that includes Joan Rivers, Rose Marie, Paul Ford, Pierre Epstein, and Louis Zorich.

 2011 Pete Postlethwaite, an English character actor who brought an unmistakeable voice and face to his many performances on stage and screen, dies at age 64 after a battle with cancer.
 A veteran of the Royal Shakespeare Company, his theatre credits included the title role in a 2008 production of King Lear at the Everyman Theatre in Liverpool, and a touring a 90-minute one-man play called Scaramouche Jones.